The Best Tent Material

 Nylon Tents

 Another common material is nylon, which has a lot of similar qualities to polyester.
 Like polyester, it is man-made.
 It doesn’t absorb water which allows it to stay light and easy to carry.
-Nylon material is often found in the cheaper tents that you find, but you will sometimes find a more expensive tent made of nylon, which usually means that it is coated with something to make it a higher quality, usually silicone.
+Nylon material is often found in the cheaper tents, but you will sometimes find a more expensive tent made of nylon, which usually means that it is coated with something to make it a higher quality, usually silicone.
 Cheaper tents are typically coated with acrylic.
 Nylon tents are usually made in a fine weave with a “rip-stop” pattern, which allows for thin and lightweight parts of the fabric as well as thicker areas that will prevent a tear from laddering across the material.
 The fabric does lose shape when it gets wet, so when you pitch your tent, make sure the guy lines are tight to prevent this from happening.
 The biggest disadvantage of nylon tents is that UV rays will damage the material relatively quickly, and the tent may not last a long time.
 There are certain coatings you can get to filter the light and increase the tent’s life span a little longer, but you shouldn’t count on being able to use a nylon tent in the long-term.

 Elk Mountain Tents